veorq/cryptocoding/README.md

 * Do not assume that a cryptographically secure PRNG necessarily provides forward or backward secrecy (aka [http://csrc.nist.gov/publications/nistpubs/800-90A/SP800-90A.pdf backtracking resistance and prediction resistance]), would the internal state leak to an attacker.
 * Do not directly use "entropy" as pseudorandom data (entropy from analog sources is often biased, that is, N bits from an entropy pool often provide less than N bits of entropy).

-###Solution
+### Solution
 Minimize the need for randomness through design and choice of primitives (for example [http://ed25519.cr.yp.to/ Ed25519] produces signatures deterministically).
-When generating random bytes use operating-system provided sources guaranteed to meet cryptographic requirements like <code>/dev/random</code>.
+When generating random bytes use operating-system provided sources guaranteed to meet cryptographic requirements like `/dev/random`.
 On constrained platforms consider adding analog sources of noise and mixing them well.

 Do [http://jbp.io/2014/01/16/openssl-rand-api/ check the return values] of your RNG, to make sure that the random bytes are as strong as they should be, and they have been written successfully.